 To simplify the process, create your change order form in our software.
 Using the kanban tool, which visualizes workflow with cards as tasks and columns as the stages of production, make your change order a card.
 Kanban cards can have attachments, tags for priority and more, detailed descriptions and then be assigned.

 You can track the hours logged on the change, and even streamline the payment process by using our timesheets.
 They can be auto-filled for recurring tasks and, once sent in for payment, are locked for security.
-Because our software is cloud-based, your crew can update their status on site and progress is reflected in real-time.
+Because our software is online, your crew can update their status on-site and progress reflects in real time.
 Managing your change orders is easy when the progress stays in one tool.

-ProjectManager is a cloud-based tool that keeps your teams working collaboratively.
+ProjectManager is an online tool that keeps your teams working collaboratively.
 Manage every aspect of the project from planning with online Gantt charts to monitoring progress and performance on a real-time dashboard, then keep stakeholders updated with easy reporting features.
 See how we can control your project changes and more by taking this free 30-day trial today.